A2A Agent Card Trust

 A2A makes agents discoverable and composable across vendors.
 That is useful, but it also creates a new trust problem: an enterprise cannot let any discovered opaque agent receive internal context just because it publishes a card.

-This profile answers concrete buyer questions:
+This profile answers concrete reviewer questions:

 - Does the Agent Card use HTTPS interfaces?